How Much Does a Solar Battery Storage System Cost (And Is It Worth It?)

 How Much Do Solar Batteries Cost?

-Currently, the costs typically range between £1,200 and £6,000 depending on the capacity, chemical composite of battery, and its life cycle.
+Currently, the costs typically range between £1,200 and £6,000 depending on the capacity, chemical composite of the battery, and its life cycle.

-Solar battery costs are in a similar situation like when the technology for photovoltaic systems were new.
+Solar battery costs are in a similar situation to when the technology for photovoltaic systems was new.
 As the adoption of solar battery storage systems becomes more widespread, their price will naturally follow the same declining trend as solar panel costs.